OpenSVBRDF/OpenSVBRDF.github.io/index.md

 #### 1. Texture maps (50GB)
 We store 6 texture maps for each sample in the database, which include GGX parameters (diffuse albedo, specular albedo, anisotropic roughness, normal and tangent), as well as transparency.
+Please note that the specular albedo in OpenSVBRDF typically falls within the range of [0, 10], with a few values exceeding 10, rather than the conventional [0, 1] range.
 All texture maps have a spatial resolution of 1,024×1,024.
 The total size is 50GB (each sample is 50MB).

 #### 2. Neural representations (283GB)
 We store the intermediate neural representations of all SVBRDFs (also described as latent vectors in the paper), with a spatial resolution of 1,024×1,024.
 The total size is 283GB (each sample is 290MB).